ysu001/PUP/README.md

 PUP is a package for processing PET images.
 It is developed by Yi Su, PhD (ysu001@gmail.com)

-The package include the following subfolders of different components:
+The package includes the following subfolders of different components:

 4dfp
 ----